Deviated Nasal Septum

 - Stuffy nose—one or both nostrils

 - Facial pain or headache

-Sometimes surgery to reshape the nose ( rhinoplasty ) is performed at the same time.
-The two procedures together are called septorhinoplasty.
+Sometimes surgery to reshape the nose (rhinoplasty ) is performed at the same time.
+The 2 procedures together are called septorhinoplasty.
 Children who need surgery usually wait until they have stopped growing, around age 16.